Mitchelville: History

 In February 1862, there were at least 600 contrabands living in Union encampments on Hilton Head Island.

-These former slaves were regarded as "contraband of war" or as simply "contrabands;" they were not yet technically "freedmen", and the Union army was unsure of what to do with them.
+These formerly enslaved people were regarded as "contraband of war" or as simply "contrabands;" they were not yet technically "freedmen", and the Union army was unsure of what to do with them.
 General Thomas West Sherman repeatedly wrote his superiors in Washington asking for guidance regarding, and supplies for, the "contrabands".
 Official policy regarding "contrabands" varied between Union-occupied areas, a problem which persisted throughout the war.

-On February 6, 1862, General Sherman issued General Order 9, which requested assistance for the contrabands from the "highly favored and philanthropic people" in the north.
+On February 6, 1862, General Sherman issued General Order 9, which requested assistance for the “contrabands” from the "highly favored and philanthropic people" in the north.
 Help came from two sources: from the philanthropic northerners whom Sherman requested assistance from (such as that given by the American Missionary Association); and from Secretary of the Treasury Salmon P. Chase, who sent his colleague and outspoken opponent of slavery Edward L. Pierce to Port Royal to examine and eventually oversee the government effort regarding the freed slaves.
-Pierce and representatives from the American Missionary Association quickly devised a plan for the education, welfare, and employment of the former slaves.
-In April 1862, a military order was issued freeing the blacks on the Sea Islands.
+Pierce and representatives from the American Missionary Association quickly devised a plan for the education, welfare, and employment of the formerly enslaved people.
+In April 1862, a military order was issued freeing the Black people on the Sea Islands.
 On January 1, 1863, President Abraham Lincoln issued the Emancipation Proclamation, freeing all slaves in the rebellious/Confederate states, which included South Carolina: